 From this point on, all the background apps will be prohibited from being run in your individual user account in your Windows 10 PC.
 However, if you wan to disable background apps from being run for all the users, then you will have to depend on the Group Policy editor in the following manner:

 - Open Local Group Policy Editor by entering gpedit.msc in the Run dialog (Win+R).

 - Select Computer Configuration → Administrative Templates → Windows Components → App Privacy.

-- Find the setting named Let Windows apps run in the background, double-click on it and change its value to Enabled followed by Force Allow.
+- Find the setting named Let Windows apps run in the background, double-click on it and change its value to Enabled followed by Force Deny.